Jenny Taffs

 Jennifer E Taffs (born c.
-1995) is a Zimbabwean-born former Australian cricketer.
+1995) is an Australian former cricketer.
 She is an all-rounder who bats right-handed and bowls slow left-arm orthodox.
 She played for the Australian Capital Territory and the Melbourne Renegades, totalling nine List A matches and 28 T20 matches.
 In May 2021, she was named women's assistant coach of the Prahran Cricket Club.

 Taffs was born in Zimbabwe, the daughter of John and Val Taffs.
 She spent the first years of her life growing up on a tobacco farm in Chipinge.
 In 2001, her family emigrated to Australia, settling in Coffs Harbour, New South Wales.